-- Birth certificate,
+- Birth certificate.

 - Adoption papers,

 - Court-ordered custody agreement,

-- Health and Human Services identification,
+- Driver's license,

-- Driver's license, or
+- U.S. passport, or

-- U.S. passport.
+- Naturalization paperwork.

 FAMILIAL RELATIONSHIPS

 Self-Certification will normally be considered sufficient verification of family relationships.
 In cases where reasonable doubt exists, the family may be asked to provide verification.
 The following verifications will be required if certification is insufficient: